wix-incubator/petri/README.md

 Wix's holistic experiment system - covers the lifecycle of product experimenting (A/B tests and feature toggles).

-Petri is used at large scale at [Wix](http://www.wix.com), supporting dozens of daily changes (instantly affecting production).
+Petri is used at large scale at [Wix](http://www.wix.com), supporting dozens of daily changes (instantly affecting production, no deployment needed).

 ### Main features
 * A/B tests can be used to affect the experience users receive - thus enabling product managers to know what users prefer.